atlasconsulting/bedita-sdk-js/README.md

 // Authenticate user.
 // After authentication the Authorization header will be added to every request.
-// The client take cares of JWT token renew too. client.authenticate('username', 'password')
+// The client takes care of JWT token renew too. client.authenticate('username', 'password')
     .then(response => {
         // Use save() to create or update an object.